 The projects push the boundaries of how cutting-edge technologies can be used in the study of chronic disease.
 They include use of sequencing technologies like spatial transcriptomics that allow for a detailed understanding of immune activity near identified virus; whole-body PET imaging technologies that allow for visualization of SARS-CoV-2 in deep tissue reservoirs; and single nuclei RNA sequencing to characterize the landscape of tissue, blood vessel, and nervous system changes.

-The LCRC’s Chief Scientific Officer is Dr Amy Proal of PolyBio Research Foundation.
+The LCRC is directed by Dr Amy Proal of PolyBio Research Foundation.
 Dr. Proal is a microbiologist with extensive experience researching infection-associated chronic disease including Myalgic Encephalomyelitis / Chronic Fatigue Syndrome (ME/CFS).

 Other team members include: